occasionallycasual/amb1ent.me/content/blog/2020-03-10-solving-the-jetbrains-quest.md

 date: 2020-03-10T18:24:57.500Z
 description: Solving the Jetbrains quest for a free 3 months of Jetbrains products.
 categories:
-  - Jetbrains
+  - JetBrains
 tags:
-  - Jetbrains
+  - JetBrains
-  - Jetbrains Quest
+  - JetBrains Quest
 ---
 Recently Jetbrains released a quest for us to follow over at Twitter\
 <https://twitter.com/jetbrains/status/1236986174075482113?s=20>